Fios-Quest/YouTube-Scripts/src/space/newtype.md

 }
 ```

-We've added an Error type for potentially invalid addresses, and a constructor... but our validator is identical, and we only add two new tests.
+We've added an Error type for potentially invalid addresses and a constructor... but our validator is identical, and we only add two new tests.

-Now, though, we only ever need to validate the email when we create the data type, which will usually be when we're getting that data from an external source, for example from a user or importing it from a database.
+Now, though, we only ever need to validate the email when we create the data type, which will usually be when we're getting that data from an external source, for example, from a user or importing it from a database.

 This will also likely be where we deal with any potential validation errors, further simplifying our code.